Tips for Eating Healthy During the HolidaysBy Jenny Craig

 Know your portions.

 Part of eating healthy for the holidays is keeping yourself in check to make sure you don’t overeat.
-When putting your plate together, go for vegetables and lean meat.
+When putting your plate together, go for fruits and vegetables and lean meat.
 Take your time eating.
 Once you’re done, drink some water and enjoy the conversation around you, as the feeling of being full settles in about 20 minutes after you eat.

 Keep an arm’s length.